 To celebrate Arbor Day, the City’s Parks and Recreation Department, with the assistance of elementary school children from the Highland Park Independent School District, plant a tree in one of the City’s parks.
 University Park is known for its tree-lined streets and beautiful parks.
 Since 1982, through the City’s “Trees for Town” program, residents have purchased more than 3,300 trees for front and side parkway areas (the grassy area between the sidewalk and curb) throughout the community.
 The Parks and Recreation Department also has an ongoing tree replacement program that involves the City’s eight main parks and other public tree-lined areas.

-Snider Plaza Holiday Tree Lighting - Date TBA
+Snider Plaza Holiday Tree Lighting - November 19, 2017

 Residents from throughout the area gather in University Park’s Snider Plaza to celebrate the coming holiday season.
 The festivities, featuring live holiday carols and dance take place near the Plaza’s famous fountain.
 The highlight of the night comes when the holiday tree is illuminated.